usharesoft/hammr/documentation/en/source/pages/templates-spec/builders/builders-azure.rst

 To publish an image, the valid keys are:

+* ``type`` (mandatory): a string providing the machine image type to build: ``azure``
 * ``account`` (mandatory): an object providing all the cloud account information to authenticate and publish a machine image to Azure.
-* ``location`` (optional): a string providing the location where to create the storage account.
-If the storage account already exists, then you should not specify a location.
-See below for valid locations.
+* ``region`` (mandatory): a string providing the region where to create the storage account.
+If the storage account already exists, then you should not specify a region.
+See below for valid regions.
 * ``storageAccount`` (mandatory): a string providing the storage account to use for uploading and storing the machine image.
 The storage account is the highest level of the namespace for accessing each of the fundamental services.
-* ``type`` (mandatory): a string providing the machine image type to build: ``azure``

-Valid Azure Locations
+Valid Azure Regions
 ---------------------

 * ``North Central US``